raiguard/kak-one/README.md

 ![](screenshots/kak-lsp.png)

-To enable curly underlines, invoke the `one-enable-fancy-underlines` command after enabling the colorscheme.
-Please note that this will not work on all terminal emulators.
+Curly and/or colored underlines may not display on all terminal emulators.